-Over the next year, DCR and its consultant team will explore opportunities to redesign, renovate, and upgrade the roadway and parkland.
+Over the next year, DCR and its consultant team, Stantec, will prepare final designs to renovate, and upgrade the roadway and parkland.
 The project will enhance safety and the path-users’ experience, while improving water quality and habitat in the historic Charles River Basin.
-Through a robust community planning process, DCR aims to present a design for Phase III in 2020.
+Through a continued community planning process, DCR aims to present the design for Phase III in 2022.

 This project is the third phase of DCR’s planned rehabilitation and restoration of Memorial Drive, as recommended by the Master Plan for the Charles River Basin (April 2002).
 Previous phases addressed deficiencies between the Longfellow Bridge and Boston University’s DeWolfe Boathouse.
 DCR is committed to involving the community during all phases of design and construction.
 A series of public meetings will be held as various design milestones are reached.
 To receive project-related emails, including public meeting announcements, please email a request to Mass.email@example.com or call 617-626-4973.

 This project was started with AECOM as the DCR consultant.
 After about 18 months of work, DCR decided to change the project scope of the AECOM lead project and re-advertise it for the purpose of expediting the changes in the revised project scope.
 DCR has hired Stantec Consultants to prepare 100% design of the revised project.
 The current project limits are JFK Street/Anderson Bridge to Eliot Bridge.

 Public Outreach Summary under Stantec contract: Over 220 additional public comments received on the Project to date.
 Many comments submitted in response to DCR’s Environmental Notification Form.

 The second public meeting with the Stantec consultant team is scheduled for June 30, 2022.

 Overall Project Benefits

 - Design informed by public comment – multiple planning studies and public meetings

 - Substantial benefits to all members of community, including EJ communities, to use the parkway for recreation and travel